PeterNaydenov/fs-toolbox/README.md

 ## API Interface

-Here is the list with methods and short description for each of them:
+Here is the list of methods and а short description for each:

 ```
 {